-- Business Growth Stage – When you are ready to grow your business, your accountant is an integral resource who may provide advice and help as you manage the process.
+- Business Growth Stage – When you are ready to grow your business, your bookkeeper is an integral resource who may provide advice and help as you manage the process.

-Managing your own accounting system incorrectly can hurt your business not only now but in the long-term.
+Managing your own accounting system incorrectly can hurt your business not only now but in the long-run.

-Smart business owners have learned to delegate their bookkeeping to experienced accounting professionals because business growth depends upon the critical ability to let other professionals handle anything outside of your business core competencies.
+Smart business owners have learned to delegate their bookkeeping to experienced accounting professionals because business growth depends upon the critical ability to let other professionals handle those types of essential work-related tasks.

 As a business owner, you wear many hats.
 You are likely both a coach as well as a player on the team.
-This makes it doubly important for you to acknowledge those strengths and competencies early so as to position yourself accordingly on the team, creating a best possible outcome for your company.
-If you’re not sure what your strengths are, just add “free personality/skills assessment test” to your next Google search, to find some tools that can help.
-Here’s a tip though, and one you likely already know:
+This makes it doubly important for you to acknowledge those strengths and competencies early so as to position yourself accordingly on the team — creating a best case scenario for your company.
+If you’re not sure what your strengths are, just do a “free personality/skills assessment test” search with Google, to find some tools that can help.
+Here’s a tip though …and likely one you already know:

-If accounting was your passion and something you were really good at doing, you would have gone into the accounting field first, instead of what you’re doing now.
+If accounting or bookkeeping was your passion and something you were really good at doing, you would have gone into that field first, instead of what you’re doing now.

 Of course you want your business to ‘ultimately succeed’!
 One way to do that is to start with players whose passion and skill exceed your own, especially in those positions that are less inherent to your most obvious business mission and purpose.

-If you find yourself on the field inspecting the height of the grass and sprinkler systems in lieu of doing a proper job with your accounting, you should hire a professional.
+If you find yourself on the field inspecting the height of the grass and sprinkler systems in lieu of doing a proper job with your bookkeeping, you should hire a professional.

 Find out more about Accounting for Landscaping and Green Industries by visiting Account-Solve.com